News

 Frank Olivieri — the current operator of Pat’s Steaks in Philadelphia — standing on a roof at the cheesesteak shop in 1982.
 (Photo courtesy Frank Olivieri)

-Titled “The Cheesesteak Cometh,” this account of Philly’s cheesesteak history delved deep into the origins of and the opinions surrounding the sandwich.
-It should be noted that some of the people we interviewed back then — Joey Vento from Geno’s, Bill Proetto from Jim’s, and food writer Holly Moore — are no longer with us, a fact that we’re just going to assume has nothing to do with the health impact of a great cheesesteak.
+It should be noted that some of the people we interviewed back then are no longer with us, a fact that we’re just going to assume has nothing to do with the health impact of a great cheesesteak.
+Additionally, some sources have moved on to new jobs.
+But in the interest of historical integrity, we left the original content intact.

-The Cheesesteak Cometh: An Oral History of the Cheesesteak
+The Oral History of the Cheesesteak

 Of all of the contributions Philadelphia has given the world (like, say, democracy), none has become more identified with our city than the tasty concoction Pat Olivieri invented back in 1930.
 The cheesesteak has evolved into our signature icon, the most Philly of Philly symbols, recognized (and eaten) around the world.
 Here, an oral history of the sandwich we can’t live wit’out.